Jinhong1003/DSCI560HW5/README.md

 3.pip install pip virtualenv

-4.Create a virtual environment,under the directory of project,download the packeget in requirements.txt for creating a new environment
+4.Create a virtual environment,under the directory of project

-5.activate the envronment in terminal
+5.activate the envronment in terminal ,,download the packeget in requirements.txt for creating a new environment use pip.

-6.under this new environment, input "Bokeh serve --show INF560HW5.py"
+6.under this new environment, input "Bokeh serve --show INF560HW5.py" in terminal

 7.It will pop out a webpage of this visualization.